Neyrian/DLL-Injector/README.md

 6 - Modify the PE section
 7 - Run the obfuscator, this will generate obfsinjector.exe
 8 - Fix the checksum cause we messed with the PE :)
+9 - (Optional) run a check script for fun
 ```

 ### **2️⃣ Running the Injector**